Equilibrium fluctuation theorems compatible with anomalous response: Application of the present approach

-Certainly, we unknown how the external magnetic influence expressed in Eq.(\ref{ans.mag}) could be implemented in a real experimental situation.
-Fortunately, their consequences are very easy to check with the help of Monte Carlo simulations.
-Let us consider the known 2D Ising model on the square lattice $L\times L$ with periodic boundary condition:
+The consequences derived from the previous analysis are easily tested with the help of Monte Carlo (MC) simulations.
+For example, let us now consider the 2D Ising model on the square lattice $L\times L$ with periodic boundary condition: